jorishey1234/tractrac/README.md

 Matlab users, run gui with
 > tractrac

-Python users, run test cases with
+Python users, run test case, plot and save average velocities with
-> python tractrac.py -p 1
+> python tractrac.py -p 1 -a

-or
+Get help on available commands with :
+> python tractrac.py --help

+Other sample cases may be run as
 > python tractrac.py -f '../Sample_videos/videotest.avi' -p 1

 or